Each of our faculty members possess practitioner experience in sports media. Learn from the ones who have been there.

 The versatility of experiences in the OSU Sports Media program provides the insight students need to decide on desired sectors to work in the global sport communication industry.

-The Oklahoma State University undergraduate Sports Media program is the largest stand-alone sports media major in the world with more than 215 annual majors and declared pre-majors coming from 38 different U.S. states over the 2014-15 and/or 2015-16 academic years.
+The Oklahoma State University undergraduate Sports Media program is the largest stand-alone sports media major in the world with more than 400 annual majors and declared pre-majors coming from 24 U.S. states during the 2019 - 20 academic year.
 The School of Media and Strategic Communications at Oklahoma State offers one of the few stand-alone sports media majors in the world and was the first among NCAA-FBS member institutions to do so.

 Sports Media/Multimedia Journalism

 For students aspiring careers with sports journalism outlets, such as serving as announcers, bloggers, broadcasters, columnists and reporters for online sites, newspapers, radio, social media and television outlets.

 For behind-the-scenes careers in sports media production within the sports television, radio and film industries, as well as sports media digital production.
 Oklahoma State Sports Media has an in-house video production team and many of our students intern with Orange Power studios, the new in-house video production unit for OSU athletics.

 Oklahoma State is also one of the few universities in the world to offer graduate education in sports media, offering a track in Sports Media in the M.S. in Mass Communications.
 Graduate courses in the School of Media and Strategic Communications are taught through a mix of in-class meetings at the OSU Stillwater and Tulsa campuses, and via online delivery.

 Students in the master’s Sports Media track can also take SMSC courses in Media Management while taking their outside concentration electives in Sports Management from the Spears School of Business.